scrmbld/CSCI-253-Term-Project/Assets/Scripts/UndoRedo/README.md

     - Only one version of Undo is meant to exist at a time, so if both are in the hierarchy, disable or delete one
         - UndoManagerControl enables traditional undo: Immediately restoring object's previous state
         - UndoManagerExperimental enables "scrubbing" undo: Move forwards or backwards through object history
-    - Both UndoManagers have been saved as prefabs.
+    - An UndoManager has been saved as a prefab, containting both the Control and Experimental Manager (disable one) and a metrics tracker script.
 If it is missing from the hierarchy, add it from the prefab folder
+        - To view live metrics while testing, click on the QuantMetrics object inside UndoManager
+        - These metrics will be recorded in a CSV file at the end of the task

 ## For an object to be undone/redone, it must have the following scripts attached:
 - Manipulation Control (Script): Allows the object to be moved/rotated